BDehapiot/BDWorkshop_ImageDataAnalysis_Python/README.md

-# BDCourse_Python
-Learn image data analysis with Python
+# Image Data Analysis with Python

+## Getting started

+First you will need to install Python and the appropriate environment to run the different module of this course.

+## Content